Learning Kanji

 There are three paths you can take:

-The last two paths only serve as intermediate steps to prepare you for reading native content.
+The latter two paths only serve as intermediate steps to prepare you for reading native content.
 Any of them should take about a month or two to complete.

 Either path will result in success so long as you persist, so the choice comes down to what you personally like more.